DEFRA/epr-regulator-service/README.md

 #### .NET CLI

-- Open the `src` directory `cd src/`
-- Ensure `src/NuGet.config` has been setup correctly for `epr-packaging-common`
-- Restore dependencies with `dotnet restore`
-- Build the project with `dotnet build`
-- Run the Regulator frontend with `dotnet run`
+- Run the Regulator frontend with `dotnet run --project src/EPR.RegulatorService.Frontend.Web/EPR.RegulatorService.Frontend.Web.csproj`
+- Navigate to https://localhost:7154/regulators/ (note the root url `/` does not work)
+- You will need a valid login that is available in both Azure B2C and the configured backend account service.

 ### Running unit tests